 Firstly separate financial assets that are individually significant, and conduct separate impairment tests.
 For financial assets that are not individually significant, they can be individually tested for impairment or included in the portfolio of financial assets with similar credit risk characteristics.
 Testing; testing independently of financial assets that have not been impaired (including financial assets that are individually significant and insignificant), including impairment testing in a portfolio of financial assets with similar credit risk characteristics.
 If the test result shows that it has been impaired, the financial assets measured at cost or amortized cost will be written down to the present value of estimated future cash flow.
-The write-down amount is recognized as impairment loss and included in the current profit and loss; If there is a small difference between the estimated future cash flow will not be discounted when determining the relevant impairment loss.
+The write-down amount is recognized as impairment loss and included in the current profit and loss; If there is a small difference between the estimated future cash flow of the receivables and its present value, the estimated future cash flow will not be discounted when determining the relevant impairment loss.
 After the impairment loss is confirmed, if there is objective evidence that the value of the financial asset has been restored and it is objectively related to the event that occurred after the loss is confirmed, the previously recognized impairment loss is reversed and the account after the impairment loss is reversed.
 The value shall not exceed the amortized cost of the financial asset on the day of reverse under the assumption that no provision for impairment is made.